WallarooLabs/wally/book/python/api.md

 `data` is anything that was returned by the previous step in the pipeline, and `state` is the [State](#state) that was defined for this step in the pipeline definition.

 Returns a tuple.
 The first element is a message that we will send on to our next step.
 It should be a new object.
-Returning `None` will stop processing and no messages will be sent to the next step.
+Returning `None` will stop processing that message and no messages will be sent to the next step.
 The second element is a boolean value instructing Wallaroo to save our updated state so that in the event of a crash, we can recover to this point.
 Return `True` to save `state`.
 Return `False` to not save `state`.

 Why wouldn't we always return `True`?
 There are two answers:

-1. Your computation might not have updated the state, in which case, saving its state for recovery is wasteful.
+1. Your computation might not have updated the state, in which case saving its state for recovery is wasteful.
 2. You might only want to save after some changes.
 Saving your state can be expensive for large objects.
 There's a tradeoff that can be made between performance and safety.

 ##### `compute_multi(data, state)`